mattbishun5/WS_Application/README.md

  I have changed my code to meet these expectations.
 I have removed unnecessary comments that are not needed, if the code is self-explanatory.
 I have declared variables before my functions in the script tag.
 (Source url: https://www.w3schools.com/js/js_best_practices.asp).

-This was a requirement of the application, and so I researched what the best practice are and incorporated this into my work.
+This was a requirement of the application, and so I researched what the best practice is and incorporated this into my work.

 I have also placed my scripts to other local files at the bottom of my HTML page as per industry practice.
 I originally had these at the top of my file but have changed this in accordance with the best practice.
 I have also removed language in my script JavaScript tag, again which complies with the industry’s standards.
 (Source url: https://code.tutsplus.com/tutorials/24-javascript-best-practices-for-beginners--net-5399).